 As we enter the warmer months it’s more important than ever to keep hydrated.
 Water makes up around two thirds of our bodies, so we need to ensure we are drinking enough fluids to maintain these levels.
 The NHS recommends drinking 6-8 glasses of water to avoid dehydration.
+Let’s take a look at some of the top health benefits of water.

 If you don’t like the taste of water then we’ve got you covered.
 We’ve rounded up some of the best flavoured water for you to try, and the health benefits behind them.